Davy Crockett (1916 film)

-Davy Crockett is a 1916 American silent film starring Dustin Farnum as Davy Crockett, with Winifred Kingston, Harry De Vere, Herbert Standing, Howard Davies, Page Peters, Lydia Yeamans Titus and Ida Darling.
+Davy Crockett is a 1916 American silent Western film starring Dustin Farnum as Davy Crockett, with Winifred Kingston, Harry De Vere, Herbert Standing, Howard Davies, Page Peters, Lydia Yeamans Titus and Ida Darling.
 The film was directed by William Desmond Taylor and produced by Pallas Pictures.

 The film was commercially released in the United States and distributed by Paramount Pictures.
 It is not known whether the film currently survives, suggesting that it may be a lost film.